Interapt-TEKY/assessments/README.md

 Cities is a web app that allows users to view many of their favorite cities locations in an embedded google map.
 This web app will use the same card design as Weatherly.

-You will be required to keep all of your code in a Github repo.
+**You will have 1hr.**

-You will be able to use all resources at your disposal.
-This includes your code for Weatherly, but not others Weatherly projects.
+**You will be able to use all resources at your disposal.
+This includes your code for Weatherly, but not others Weatherly projects.**

-**Example Card**
+Example Card
 <p align="center">
   <img src="http://i.imgur.com/ucbCgVb.png/">
 </p>

 #### Tasks and Requirements

+  - Create a remote repo on Github and consistently commit your changes.
   - Be able to input a location and view the location in an embedded Google Map
   - Be able to dynamically add and remove cards.
   - The Google Map should have a pin on the input location.
-  - Keep your changes in a

 #### Completion